VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Experimental Details

 \textbf{Language Instruction Task.} This consists of an initial scene and a language instruction.
 The instruction is either direct commands, e.g., "Move pan to the stovetop," or a description of the desired goal state of the scene, e.g., "I need the positions of the pan and pot swapped."
 The model is asked to predict actions to execute the given instruction on the scene.

 \textbf{Reference Image Instruction Task.} The model is given an initial scene and a structurally similar scene as the goal state and asked to predict a sequence of actions to transform the initial scene into the goal scene.
-The scene graph of the goal scene is used as the goal scene graph.
+The scene graph of the goal scene is compared against the final scene graph after plan execution, and the task is considered successful if the scene graphs match.